Couples come to the idea of adoption through many roads.

 What are your requirements for adoptive families?

-How long will we have to wait to get a baby?
+How long will we have to wait for a baby?

 Can we choose our child’s gender?

-An open adoption involves ongoing contact and visits with the birth family without the agency as a mediator.
-This type of relationship usually evolves over time, usually beginning as a semi-open adoption.
+- An open adoption involves ongoing contact and visits with the birth family without the agency as a mediator.
+This type of relationship usually evolves over time, typically beginning as a semi-open adoption.